Ehlers–Danlos syndrome: Arthrochalasia

 Arthrochalasia EDS (aEDS; formerly categorized as types 7A and B) is characterized by severe joint hypermobility and congenital hip dislocation.
 Other common features include fragile, elastic skin with easy bruising, hypotonia, kyphoscoliosis (kyphosis and scoliosis), and mild osteopenia.
 Type-I collagen is usually affected.
 It is very rare, with about 30 cases reported.
 It is more severe than the hypermobility type.
 Variations in the genes COL1A1 and COL1A2 cause it.

 Brittle-cornea syndrome

 Brittle-cornea syndrome (BCS) is characterized by the progressive thinning of the cornea, early-onset progressive keratoglobus or keratoconus, nearsightedness, hearing loss, and blue sclerae.
-Classic symptoms, such as hypermobile joints and hyperelastic skin, are also seen often.
+Classic symptoms, such as hypermobile joints and hyperelastic skin, are also often seen.
 It has two types.
 Type 1 occurs due to variations in the ZNF469 gene.
 Type 2 is due to variations in the PRDM5 gene.

 Cardiac-valvular

 Cardiac-valvular EDS (cvEDS) is characterized by three major criteria: severe progressive cardiac-valvular problems (affecting aortic and mitral valves), skin problems such as hyperextensibility, atrophic scarring, thin skin, and easy bruising, and joint hypermobility (generalized or restricted to small joints).
 Four minor criteria may aid in the diagnosis of cvEDS. cvEDS is an autosomal recessive disorder, inherited through variation in both alleles of the gene COL1A2.